I. 2018/19 Releases · Instrumentals

 updated July 16, 2018 ··· A repetitive ("lazy layering" technique) orphan chorus created on Sunday July 8.
 Remixed and cleaned up 1 week later.
 I put this on hold when I realized it was too similar in feel to the chorus in Riptide.
 There's still good stuff here so I'll rework it someday.

 April 18, 2018 A fun headbanger.
 This proof-of-concept can be developed further - perhaps add a guitar solo?
-Three-quarters of the way through a cello adds depth underneath the synth bass followed by crunch synth bass that duplicates the cello (for a total of 3 bass parts ;-).
+Toward the end a cello adds depth underneath the synth bass followed by crunch synth bass that duplicates the cello (a total of 3 bass parts).
 Orig. title Not Quite AK was a reference to guitarist Andrey Korolev (13-Apr. entry below).
 Play this LOUD!

 Weds: "take #19.9" includes quarter-note drum accents suggested by a friend, plus minor tweaks to the mix. now closer to action-movie theme potential ;-)